We are currently accepting applications for the role of Special Constable.

 We understand that you will have many questions regarding the role, attending one of our recruitment awareness seminars will give you an opportunity to find out more and to ask any questions that you might have.

 be willing to give a minimum of 16 hours every month on a voluntary basis.

 There is a selection process you must pass in order to become a Special Constable; this process may appear daunting but we will provide you with all the information you need to prepare for each element.
 We also want to ensure that applicants are fully informed about the role that they are applying for and the Special Constable advert provides a video and briefing pack explaining the role and the commitment involved however we encourage you to complete your own research too.

 A brief summary of the selection process is as follows:

-Attendance at a Recruitment Awareness Seminar (Only available virtually currently due to Covid-19 restrictions), if you would like to speak with a serving Special Constable before you apply please email: [email protected]
+Attendance at an Online Recruitment Awareness Seminar.
+If you would like to speak with a serving Special Constable before you apply please email: [email protected]

 Submission of an application form